jackdesert/gentoo-install-for-newbs/README.md

     "Enable sshd"          # Because we don't need other people logging in here

 CHANGE:
-    "Device" to be the actual drive you want to install to
+   "Partitioning scheme -> Device"
+   (Choose the device that you want to install on. ) (If there are several nested items for a single drive, choose the topmost one)

 CHANGE:
     "Timezone" to where you live